econumo/econumo-backend/CONTRIBUTING.md

 1. (Recommended) Install [task runner v3](https://taskfile.dev/#/installation) for using shortcuts from [Taskfile.yml](Taskfile.yml)
 2. Clone repository
 3. Run `task up`
+4. To full rebuild application use `task restart` (it rebuilds docker images, composer, etc)

 ## Run tests

 Run `task test` for all tests.
 Or you could use arguments for Codeception: `task test -- unit`

 ## Api documentation: Swagger